Vilnius offensive: The offensive

 Chernyakhovsky ordered his main mobile 'exploitation' forces, the 5th Guards Tank Army and 3rd Guards Cavalry Corps to continue their advance from Minsk on 5 July towards Vilnius, to reach the city by the following day: they were to encircle Vilnius from the south and north respectively.
 The 5th Army's rifle divisions were ordered to follow and close up to them.
 To the south, the 39th Army was directed to move on Lida, while the 11th Guards Army would advance in the Front's centre.

 Soviet reports suggested that units on their northern flank advanced according to the schedule, noting some resistance from scattered remnants of the destroyed VI Corps of Third Panzer Army, but stated that the 11th Guards Army in particular encountered strong German resistance and several counter-attacks.
 However, the 5th Panzer Division was unable to hold Maladzyechna.
-The Soviet 5th Army advanced to the Vilnius' outskirts by 8 July, while the 5th Guards Tank Army encircled the city from the south, trapping the garrison.
+The Soviet 5th Army advanced to Vilnius' outskirts by 8 July, while the 5th Guards Tank Army encircled the city from the south, trapping the garrison.

 Lida, another rail junction, was taken by the 3rd Guards Cavalry Corps on the evening of 8 July, after the German defenders (largely from the notorious SS units of Gruppe von Gottberg and the Kaminski Brigade) abandoned their positions in old World War I trenches, despite reinforcement from Weidling's units.
 The latter gave up their attempt to hold the city on 9 July.